 GROUP BY product_name;

-The above output shows the total sales on each product such as the Charger made a sale of 20.15 dollars and the Desktop made 1100.00 dollars.
+The above output shows the total sales for each product, such as the Charger, which sold for 20.15 dollars, and the Desktop, which sold for 1100.00 dollars.

-The above query first groups the products by their unique names using the GROUP BY product_name, and then on each group SUM() function is applied separately to compute the total sum of that group as you can see in the above output.
+The above query first groups the products by their unique names using the GROUP BY product_name function.
+Then, for each group, the SUM() function is applied separately to compute the total sum of that group, as you can see in the above output.

-The HAVING clause works as the WHERE clause in PostgreSQL but the HAVING clause works on the aggregated data or results, unlike the WHERE clause.
+The HAVING clause works like the WHERE clause in PostgreSQL, but unlike the WHERE clause, it works on aggregated data or results.

-After computing the total sales on each product in the previous example, the owner of the store wants you to find the product with total sales of more than 1000 dollars.
+After computing the total sales on each product in the previous example, the store owner wants you to find the product with total sales of more than 1000 dollars.

 So use the below query.